-We are also running a survey so that we can really understand what it’s like for the people who experience stress incontinence – if you leak when you sneeze, laugh or cough, please share you experiences with us here.
+We are also running a survey so that we can really understand what it’s like for the people who experience stress incontinence – if you leak when you sneeze, laugh or cough, please share your experiences here.
 Plus, there’s an opportunity to sign up to try some free Dry & Light products if you complete the survey!

 You can follow our campaign on twitter using the hashtag, #PeepleUnite